 Traditional But Modern

 Etched glass or sandblasted glass as it is also known is the process of obscuring clear glass.
 When some areas are left clear, this creates a decorative design.
 The glass is obscured by blasting coarse grit against the glass at high speeds.

 Leadbitter Glass creates thousands of etched panels for customers each year and every order we create is bespoke.
 There are no ‘pre-etched’ panels ‘ready to go’ because we create each panel to the clients exact glass sizes.
-If the design can be imagined, we can probably create it in glass.
+If the etched glass pattern can be imagined, we can probably create it in glass.

 Family crests, a favourite tree or a Victorian Etched pattern can all be created by our studio.
 Supplying your own design is possible but you pencil drawings aren’t always suitable because of the time taken to turn it into a cutting file.
 You can find out what makes a suitable image here.